AmrAbdulrahman/bands-in-town/README.md

 - [react-scripts](https://github.com/facebook/create-react-app/blob/master/README.md#getting-started)
   - Encapsulates (with ability to eject and take full control):
     - Webpack, Babel, ESlint, ...
-  - We can smoothly build/deploy out react applications with almost no configurations
+  - We can smoothly build/deploy our React applications with [zero configurations](https://app.swaggerhub.com/apis/Bandsintown/PublicAPI/3.0.0#/artist_information)
-  - We're not locked in, and we can [eject](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md#npm-run-eject) any time to have full control over webpack and all other configurations.
+  - We're not locked in, and we can [eject](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md#npm-run-eject) at any point of time to have full control over webpack/babel plugins/eslint/... and all other tools.

 ## UI
 - I've used [Material-UI](https://material-ui.com/) which's an awesome implementation of the Material Design for React